chilledoj/goroom/readme.md

 ## About

-I didn't like the way that some of the other game server libraries were so opinionated in their design
+I didn't like the way that some of the other game server libraries worked

 It works differently to other game server libraries
 + It is just the websocket hub, not a full server.